serpal999m/PP/README.md

 Then in your python commands:

-     from perpen import perp
+     from pp import perp
-     from perpen import yon
+     from pp import yon
     or
-     import perpen
+     import pp